Aravind-Jalda/interview-prep/Networking/Networkin-q&a.md

 ---

 ## 1. What is a network?
-A network is a group of connected devices that can communicate with each other...
+A network is a group of connected devices that can communicate with each other.
 In DevOps, it connects servers, applications, and services.

 ---